vxnuaj/Learning-Arc/neural-networks/optimization/01-optim-dl.md

 Given a function $f(x, y) = x^2 - y^2$, it has a saddle point at $0, 0$.

+The input to this function is a vector in $\mathbb{R}^2$, therefore it's Hessian matrix (see [other notes](#other-notes)), will have $2$ eigenvalues.

+When the eigenvalues for the Hessian matrix of the function, are positive where the gradient is $0$, we have a local minima.
+This is as positive eigenvalues indicate an increasing 1st order partial derivative.
+But we have a flat, zero-gradient, so therefore we've reached at least a local minima, if not a global minima, a flat point in a convex region.

+On the other hand, when the eigenvalues for the Hessian matrix of the function are negative, (meaning the Hessian is negative semi-definite), at a point where we have a $0$ gradient, we've reached at least a local maxima if not a global maxima, indicating a flat point in a concave region.

+### 12.1.3 Vanishing Gradients

+$Tanh$ is a horrible function for deep models.
+Plug in a very large or negative $x$ to the function, take the gradient, and see why.

 ### Other Notes